himankjn/HAR-Analysis/README.md

 # Synopsis

-In this analysis We use har dataset to predict if the excercise done by participants was right or not.
+In this analysis We use har dataset to predict if the exercise done by participants was right or not.
-The outcome variable classe is a factor with 5 levels : A B C D E aPrticipants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in 5 different fashions: exactly according to the specification (Class A) throwing the elbows to the front (Class B) lifting the dumbbell only halfway (Class C)
+The outcome variable classe is a factor with 5 levels : A B C D E Participants were asked to perform one set of 10 repetitions of the Unilateral Dumbbell Biceps Curl in 5 different fashions: exactly according to the specification (Class A) throwing the elbows to the front (Class B) lifting the dumbbell only halfway (Class C)